Radegast-FFXIV/Warp-FX/README.md

 A port of the OBS StreamFX filter with the same name.
 This shader behaves similarly to the original version of the Drunk shader.
 The newer version will be implemented in the future.

+## Radial Slit Scan

+A variation on the original Slit Scan shader.
+Instead of a column of pixels being scanned at a time, a circle grows from a specified point and scans across its radius.
+Can make for some interesting images.